einbuis07/Photoshop-Pro-Cracked-V1.0/README.md

 i Made Photoshop Pro Cracked Version!

 # How to install?
-Just Go to realises and click to Photoshop.exe and voliaaa!
+Just Go to realeases and click to Photoshop.exe and voliaaa!

 # key in Program
 Key: 91425